Over 80 years' experience in engineering innovation

-During the 1970s, Torday & Carlisle purchased its rupture disc manufacturing division from a company called FA Hughes Ltd. As a result of this acquisition, the company was renamed Elfab Hughes – Elfab being an abbreviation of ‘electrofabrication’.
+During the 1970s, the company purchased a local rupture disc manufacturing division called FA Hughes Ltd. As a result of this acquisition, the company was renamed Elfab Hughes – Elfab being an abbreviation of ‘electrofabrication’.

 In 1993 the company was acquired by Halma plc, now a FTSE 100 company.
 In 1994 it acquired the R Jenkins graphite rupture disc business and shortened its name to simply ‘Elfab’.

-Today, Elfab has over 80 years’ experience in pressure management innovation.
-We export over 70% of our business to around 70 countries worldwide, which makes Elfab a truly global organisation.
+Today, Elfab is a global leader in pressure management innovation.
+We export over 70% of our business to around 70 countries worldwide, and have sales offices in Italy, Poland, Singapore and China.